 Successful decks vary the order of the next several slides but include information about the product, team, business model, and competition.
 The final slide, TechCrunch says, is one of the most important and covers financials.

-For more advice, visit our guide on how to write a winning pitch deck.
+Want more tips for writing the perfect pitch deck?
+Download our E-Guide today!.
 Whether you are a tech startup or scale up looking for your next investment, The Accountancy Cloud offers a variety of accounting and financial services to support you.